 The story in Galaxy is not back-and-forth like TTYD is, but, like the original Paper Mario, it employs a simple story structure at the beginning that is reinforced by original mechanics and powerful music.
 And the game has one supporting character that transcends everything else.

-Sticker Star and Color Splash I’m not even going to talk that much about, because enough people have.
+Lastly, in mentioning the last two elephants in the room, Sticker Star and Color Splash, I’m not even going to talk that much about them, because enough people have.
 Nintendo sacrificed its story completely in these games in favor of gimmicks that actually harm the traditional mechanics.
 I still retain hope that a Paper Mario 3 will eventually come into the world that actually honors its predecessors, though with the direction Nintendo is moving in (favoring more “fun” party games or reboots with twists on them, instead of more mature content), I also have my doubts that this will ever come to pass.
-Until then, I still have TTYD.
-I’ve replayed the game at least six times, and will continue to do so.
+Until then, we always have TTYD.

 Flaws in My Perfect Narrative

-But there is one more question: is TTYD perfect?
-And the answer is, well, no. Even my favorite game has flaws in its narrative, most noticeable in Mario as a protagonist.
+Returning back to TTYD after these detours to other Mario games, there is one more question: is TTYD perfect?
+And the answer is, well, no. Even my favorite game has flaws in its narrative, most noticeably in Mario as a protagonist.

 If TTYD is the best a Mario story gets, what are its flaws?

 Well, firstly, I pointed that the story’s denouement tries to undo a lot of the story’s darker moments in favor of a “happy” ending.
-Vivian returns to be with her sisters who are magically nice to her now.
-Grodus and Crump somehow survive being disintegrated and launched into space, respectively.
+Vivian returns to be with her sisters who are magically nice to her now, which honestly is not a good message to be sending out to people who might identify with Vivian.
+Grodus and Crump somehow survive being disintegrated and launched into space, respectively, diluting the power of their presumed deaths.
 And TEC, who has a sad, believable on-screen death, is revealed to still be functional without much explanation.

-I forgive these last moments because they are in the denouement and don’t affect the larger story or mechanics, but I wish the story had maintained its dark overtones 100% to the end.
+I forgive these last moments because they are in the denouement and don’t affect the larger story or the mechanics, but I wish the story had maintained its darker yet empathetic overtones 100% to the end.

 Mario can be anyone, which allows you to feel like you are him, but he himself has no real issues or anything to overcome.
-There is no wound that creates a lie that Mario believes that must be overcome in order for him to achieve peace.
+There is no wound that creates a lie that Mario believes, which then must be overcome in order for him to achieve peace.

 Compared to Luigi, who at least changes somewhat in his games like Luigi’s Mansion (i.e. growing some courage), Mario doesn’t.